 There are more than 100 spatial surrogates available for spatially allocating U.S. county-level emissions to the 12-km grid cells used by the air quality model.
 Note that an area-to-point approach overrides the use of surrogates for a limited set of sources.
-Table 3-12 lists the codes and descriptions of the surrogates.
-Surrogate names and codes listed in italics are not directly assigned to any sources for the 2014v7.0 platform, but they are sometimes used to gapfill other surrogates, or as an input for merging two surrogates to create a new surrogate that is used.
+Table 3-13 lists the codes and descriptions of the surrogates.
+Surrogate names and codes listed in italics are not directly assigned to any sources for the 2014v7.1 platform, but they are sometimes used to gapfill other surrogates, or as an input for merging two surrogates to create a new surrogate that is used.

 Many surrogates were updated or newly developed for use in the 2014v7.0 platform (Adelman, 2016).
 They include the use of the 2011 National Land Cover Database (the previous platform used 2006) and development of various development density levels such as open, low, medium high and various combinations of these.
 These landuse surrogates largely replaced the FEMA category surrogates that were used in the 2011 platform.
 Additionally, onroad surrogates were developed using average annual daily traffic counts from the highway monitoring performance system (HPMS).
 Previously, the "activity" for the onroad surrogates was length of road miles.
-This and other surrogates are described in the reference Adelman, 2016.